A lieutenant in the R.C.N.V.R.

 He was made an acting lieutenant on enlistment, presumably based on his age, his family's social standing and Ashbury College and McGill University education.
 The navy also had a desperate need for suitable officers at that time, most experienced men had been activated in 1939.

 At 33, Riordon was accepted at a relatively advanced age for a new recruit, before the war the age limit had been 32.
-Military service was a family affair, elder brother Harold became an Air Force flight lieutenant and younger brother Peter, a pre-war graduate of the Royal Military College, joined the army with the Royal Canadian Artillery, eventually rising to the rank of major.
-Their father Carl had been the captain of B Company of the 19th St Catharines "Lincoln" Regiment for several years before the First War.
+Military service was a family affair, elder brother Harold became an Air Force flight lieutenant and younger brother Peter, a pre-war graduate of the Royal Military College, enlisted with the Royal Canadian Artillery, eventually rising to the rank of major.
+Their father Carl had been captain, B Company, of the 19th St Catharines "Lincoln" Regiment for several years before the First War.

 Riordon spent the next seven months at Montreal Division on a relatively light schedule.
-He underwent drill and basic officer training but was left with time at home and time to paint.
+He underwent drill and basic officer training but was left with time at home and some freedom to paint.
 He was promoted to full lieutenant in November of 1940 and his duties picked up from there.

-On the 1st of May he was back in Montreal as executive officer of two establishments, the largely English speaking Montreal Division and the mostly French speaking Cartier Division, located further north on Mountain Street in the original Montreal Division barracks.
-Lieutenant Commander Alan Easton in his book, 50 North: An Atlantic Battleground described, slightly tongue in cheek, an executive officers duties as: "working the seamen, the co-ordination of departments and the general co-operation of individuals so that harmony would endure and discipline would prevail."
+On the first of May he was back in Montreal with a promotion to executive officer of two establishments, the largely English speaking Montreal Division and the mostly French speaking Cartier Division, located further north on Mountain Street in the original Montreal Division barracks.
+Lieutenant Commander Alan Easton in his excellent book, 50 North: An Atlantic Battleground, described, slightly tongue in cheek, an executive officers duties as: "working the seamen, the co-ordination of departments and the general co-operation of individuals so that harmony would endure and discipline would prevail."

 As executive officer Riordon was in day to day charge of training, recruitment and administration.
-A significant part of his duties involved "showing the flag".
-This included leading frequent naval parades through the streets of Montreal, sometimes with the entire complements of both divisions, upwards of 500 men.
-On the 9th of May he made a radio broadcast appearance on CFCF Montreal to speak about the need to support the North End Canteen Fund which assisted merchant seamen in Halifax to get by while they waited for their next convoy.
-This was a cause for which he advocated repeatedly while in Montreal and Halifax.
+A significant part of those duties involved "showing the flag".
+This included leading frequent naval parades through the streets of Montreal, sometimes with the entire complements of both divisions, upwards of five hundred men.
+On the ninth of May he made a radio broadcast appearance on CFCF Montreal to generate support for the North End Canteen Fund.
+This charitable orgaization assisted merchant seamen in Halifax to get by while they awaited their next convoy.
+Halifax was desperately overcrowded and far too expensive for the poorly paid sailors to manage on their own.
+Riordon advocated repeatedly for this cause while in Montreal and Halifax.

-On the 10th of June, 1941 he supervised a large and very well attended public demonstration of gun, rope and boat handling skills at the McGill University campus.
+On the 10th of June, 1941 he supervised a large and very well attended public demonstration of gun, rope and boat handling skills at the McGill University campus (story below)

 (Left) July 02, 1940, Montreal Star